Occupational & Environmental Health Nursing

-All OEHN students take courses that explore research in occupational health, hazard assessment, program planning, OEHN roles, ergonomics, and the clinical diagnosis and management of occupational health problems.
+All OEHN students take courses that explore research in occupational health, health and safety hazard assessment, program planning, OEHN roles, ergonomics, and the clinical diagnosis and management of occupational health problems.
 This study is in addition to the adult-gerontological curriculum offered to complete the AGNP degree.
-Clinical residencies in specialty clinics and occupational health settings provide a range of experience with experts in the field.
+Clinical residencies in specialty clinics and occupational health settings provide a range of experiences with experts in the field.
 Students also complete program development projects at businesses, medical centers, community based organizations, or government organizations.
-Topics for these projects have included worker education and training, ergonomics, protection from toxic hazards, medical surveillance systems, regulatory compliance systems, emergency response teams, and international travel and disease prevention.
+Topics for these projects have included worker education and training, ergonomics, protection from toxic hazards, medical surveillance systems, regulatory compliance systems, emergency response teams, and international travel, and disease prevention.
 Students complete a written comprehensive examination (or, in some instances, a thesis) for graduation.

 Other Application/Degree Options